Evian-Zhang/Wispha-old/README.md

 This command can list all subentries of current entry.

 Moreover, we can add a path after `ls`, which can list all subentries of the entry corresponding to the path.
-And the path is similar to `cd`, which could add `-l` option to force absolute path.
+And the path is similar to `cd`, which could add `-l` option to force file path.

 #### Inspect property